CortexAG/CortexDB-MicroStrategy-Connector/README.md

 If the CortexDB server and webserver runs in a stand alone version, the following lines has to be copied in the ini-block `HTTPSRV` of the `ctxserver.ini`.

-If The CortexDB database and the webservers runs in two different processes, the following lines has to be copied in each (!!!) `vhost`-block of the `ctxhttpd.ini`.
+If the CortexDB database and the webservers runs in two different processes, the following lines has to be copied in each (!!!) `vhost`-block of the `ctxhttpd.ini`.

 ```ini
 HttpHeader=Strict-Transport-Security: